FEDERICOOPRO/ESP8266-Built-In-OLED-Deauther/README.md

 - Deauth detection when scanning
 - RGB LED support for a quick indication what the device is doing (attacking, scanning, ...)
 - Better documentation on the new [wiki](https://github.com/spacehuhn/esp8266_deauther/wiki)

-## About this project
-**Scan for access points, client devices, disconnect them, create dozens of fake WiFi networks and confuse other wireless scanners!**

-This software allows you to easily perform a variety of actions to test 802.11 wireless networks by using an inexpensive ESP8266 WiFi SoC (System On A Chip).

-The main feature, the deauthentication attack, is used to disconnect devices from their WiFi network.
-No one seems to care about this huge vulnerability in the official 802.11 WiFi standard, so I took action and enabled everyone with less than 10 USD to recreate this project.
-I hope it raises more attention on the issue.
-In 2009 the WiFi Alliance actually fixed the problem (see [802.11w](https://en.wikipedia.org/wiki/IEEE_802.11w-2009)), but only a few companies implemented it into their devices and software.
-To effectively prevent a deauthentication attack, both client and access point must support the 802.11w standard with protected managment frames (PMF).
-While most client devices seem to support it when the access point forces it, basically no WiFi access point has it enabled.

-Feel free to test your hardware, annoy these companies with the problem, share this project and push for a fix!
-This project is also a great way to learn more about WiFi, micro controllers, Arduino, hacking and electronics/programming in general.
-**But please use this tool responsably and do not use it against others without their permission!**

-The difference between deauthing and jamming: [click me](https://github.com/spacehuhn/esp8266_deauther/wiki/FAQ#difference-between-jammer-and-deauther)

 ## Disclaimer
 This project is a proof of concept for testing and educational purposes.